Flamestar98/Linux-ISO-Downloader/README.md

 In no particular order, these are some features/milestones that I have planned for future development

 * Graphical user interface (buttons everywhere!)
-* Flatpak packaging (for easier cross-distro distribution)
+* Flatpak/Snap packaging (for easier cross-distro distribution)
 * Complete recoding into Python (Might make the GUI easier, and should make it easier to port to other OSes)
-* Windows batch script (spreading freedom around all operating systems)
-* Windows graphical binary (gotta make it easy on them somehow)

----

-This app depends on [bootiso][4], and installs it during the build process.

 [1]: https://github.com/easthighNerd/tux-disc/blob/master/CHANGELOG.md
 [2]: https://github.com/easthighNerd/tux-disc/releases